 \textbf{Setup} We evaluate DeepDiver on ProxyQA~\citep{tan2024proxyqaalternativeframeworkevaluating} against R1-Distilled baselines.
 Since DeepDiver generates Chinese responses, we translate all ProxyQA meta-questions and sub-questions for evaluation.
 Testing prompt and evaluator configuration follow the original study.
 We analyze generalization benefits gained through RL training compared to distillation.

 \textbf{Results} \textit{RL training significantly enhances the generalization capability of LLMs, enabling transition from closed-ended to open-ended problems and demonstrating strong adaptability to long-form writing tasks.} As shown in Table~\ref{tab:proxyqa}, our RL-guided DeepDiver achieves $32.72\%$, outperforming the R1-distilled model by $9.47$ percentage points.
 This suggests RL training enables more effective information seeking and validation in open-web environments, resulting in more comprehensive responses.
 Additionally, DeepDiver's response length and search queries are substantially higher than the distilled model's, providing evidence that search intensity scaling encourages active information acquisition for more comprehensive answers.
-We show two examples without cherry picking in Figure~\ref{fig:pqa_deepdiver_reasoning}, Figure~\ref{fig:pqa_distill_reasoningl}, Figure~\ref{fig:pqa_r1distill_answer} and Figure~\ref{fig:pqa_deepdiver_answer} to show the obvious differences between our DeepDiver and distilled baselines.